furryfixer/gksudo-pk/README.md

 bash, sudo, zenity

 # Options
-Only the -u|--user options are actually used.
-All other gksudo options are looked for and stripped.
+Only the -u |--user options are actually used.
+All other options accepted by the original gksudo are looked for and stripped.
 The reamaining arguments are then passed to pkexec with an environment (see below)

 # Details
 The script MUST be invoked by the user owning the current Xsession, or it will fail (it would be unusual for this not to be the case).